-Payroll costs are expected to increase in 2009-10 as positions are added and the costs annualized for program commitments related to the management and treatment of sexual offenders, delivery of improved care and treatment of inmates with mental illness, and improved health and safety at youth facilities.
-Staff additions also result from enhanced oversight activities projected to generate savings from increased Medicaid audit and fraud prevention efforts.
+Payroll costs are expected to increase in 2010-11 as negotiated salary increases are paid and the costs annualized for program commitments related to the management and treatment of sexual offenders and delivery of improved care and treatment of inmates with mental illness.
+The workforce is projected to remain unchanged in 2011-12.

-The annual projected FTE increase of 1,500 in 2009-10 and 615 in 2010-11 results in estimated higher PS costs of roughly \$83 million and \$34 million, respectively. at an average cost of \$55,000 per employee.
+The annual projected FTE increase of 384 in 2010-11 results in estimated higher PS costs of roughly \$26 million at an average cost of \$68,000 per employee.